 functions and events.ERC7943InsufficientUnfrozenBalance

-: Discussions around "insufficient" being similar to "unavailable" arose, where "unavailable" might have suggested better a temporal condition like a freezing status.
+: Discussions around "insufficient" being similar to "unavailable" arose, where "unavailable" might have better suggested a temporal condition like a freezing status.
 However the term "available"/ "unavailable" was also overlapping with "frozen" / "unfrozen" creating more confusion and duality.
 Finally, coupling "insufficient" with the specified "unfrozen balance" better represents the domain, prefix and subject of the error, according to ERC-6093 guidelines.This EIP defines a new interface standard and does not alter existing ones like ERC-20, ERC-721 and ERC-1155.
 Standard wallets and explorers can interact with the base token functionality of implementing contracts, subject to the rules enforced by that contract's implementation of isUserAllowed

-, isTransferAllowed
+, canTransfer

-and getFrozen
+and getFrozenTokens

 functions.
 Full support for the ERC-7943 functions requires explicit integration.